Gualberto-Vannini/opening_hours/README.md

 Not in scope of the project, jest is available.

 ## Extra suggestions

 Navigate into `src/api/OpeningHours.ts` you can change the route in order to point to a different .json to try a different dataset.
 Both dataset are hosted on [gist github APIs](https://gist.github.com/Gualberto-Vannini).

+## Personal Goals

+This repository is a partial clone and reuse of my [personal RN template](https://github.com/Gualberto-Vannini/template_RN_2023).
+My aim is to have a quick and easy way to start new projects using my preferred, adaptable, and scalable structure.
+I consider this repository a part of my personal development journey, as it allows me to swiftly create new apps whenever I have an idea.